HomeCase studies › Leadership & Team

 The Masterestaurant method wins.
 When schedules are built using sales data by time slot, documented team preferences, and an equitable rotation of premium shifts, waiter turnover drops between 30% and 45% within 90 days — and average check size climbs because the team arrives rested and motivated.
 The traditional method (whiteboard scheduling, best shifts for favorites, worst shifts for newcomers) destroys culture and profitability simultaneously.
 If you lead a restaurant group with more than 8 servers, changing how you schedule shifts is the lowest-cost, highest-impact lever available to you today.

-Diego F. Parra and the Masterestaurant team developed in 2024 a shift scheduling protocol built on three hard data points: (1) historical sales by time slot over the trailing 90 days, (2) documented server preferences validated by the supervisor, and (3) a cumulative equity index measured shift by shift.
-Results across the first 8 pilot establishments showed a 41% average reduction in annualized turnover and an 8.3% increase in average check size, directly attributable to greater floor team stability and motivation.
+In 2024, Diego F. Parra and the Masterestaurant team built a shift protocol resting on three concrete inputs: historical sales by time slot over the trailing 90 days, server preferences documented and signed off by the supervisor, and an equity index recalculated shift by shift.
+The first eight locations that tested it cut annualized turnover by 41% on average and lifted average check by 8.3% — numbers explained, above all, by a floor team that got more stable and more willing to sell.

 Why waiter turnover destroys margin before the owner ever sees it?